-This report describes the 2010-11 findings from Washington Center's Survey of Students' Experiences of Learning in Learning Communities.
-3,706 students from 22 two- and four-year colleges and universities participated in the survey.
-Among other findings, 75% of surveyed students reported that they often or very often work on connecting or integrating ideas, strategies or skills from the classes or disciplines included in the learning community.
+This report describes the 2013-14 findings from Washington Center's Survey of Students' Experiences of Learning in Learning Communities.
+4,252 students from 30 two- and four-year colleges and universities participated in the survey.
+Among other findings, 90% of surveyed students reported that their participation in a learning community helped them develop their ability to take responsibility for their own learning.

 Five High-Impact Practices: Research on Learning Outcomes, Completion, and Quality

 Jayne E. Brownell and Lynn E. Swaner.
 American Association of Colleges and Universities.
 Washington, D.C.
 2010.
 Chapter 2. pp. 13-21.

 This report provides an excellent overview of the research about learning communities, identified as a high-impact practice in the American Association of Colleges and Universities' (AAC&U) College Learning for the New Global Century.
 It looks at findings related to academic achievement and persistence, behavioral outcomes, attitudinal outcomes, liberal education outcomes, and outcomes for underserved students.

 Learning Community Research and Assessment: What We Know Now

 Kathe Taylor, William S. Moore, Jean MacGregor, and Jerri Lindblad.
 Olympia, WA: Washington Center.
 2003.

 This Washington Center monograph reviews previous assessment studies, highlighting some single institution studies and and other notable work.
 It suggests areas for further research and assessment.